Home

 Kai Hoffmann is a seasoned mining investor and entrepreneur.
 He has been active in the junior mining sector for 15 years and has consulted and worked with dozens of successful exploration companies.
 He is the CEO of the Soar Financial Group, which includes the successful Deutsche Goldmesse and Soar Financial Partners, a leading capital market advisory firm.

-Also joining us on Tuesday, May 21, 2024 will be Debra Struhsacker, Principal of Struhsacker Consulting and Co-Founder of the Women’s Mining Coalition.
-Deb will discuss:
+Also invited to speak, on Tuesday, May 21, 2024 in the early afternoon, Debra Struhsacker, Principal of Struhsacker Consulting and Co-Founder of the Women’s Mining Coalition will talk about:

 The U.S. Needs a Centralized Minerals and Mining Agency